 While you’re at it, buy an advance registration for next year’s con.
 Knowing it is on the horizon (and making plans to do fun things there) can keep you buoyed and optimistic.
 Besides, you’re almost sure to save some money by doing an advance registration, and your con will thank you for your early patronage.
 (Be sure to tell them they need to bring Usagi Medical Group to their con.)

-This is going to sound weird, but my recommendation is that you stay away from your television.
+This is going to sound weird, but my recommendation is that you stay away from your television for a while.
 Don’t binge-watch Death Note.
 Yeah.
 You read that right.
 For a while after the con, avoid activities that keep you isolated for too long.
 Isolation is the opposite of what you need, and what you need is a little social contact.
 Yes, even for an introvert.
 Watching your television leaves you “on the outside” of character interactions.
 This makes loneliness worse.
 Being in touch with people keeps you “on the inside” of such interactions.

 I’m also going to tell you that an actual phone call is preferred to doing the Snapchat thing, or texting, or Tweeting.
 Sure, those things count as social interaction, but they seem impersonal compared to a phone call.
 You could organize a Skype session or a Google Hangout, or even a Discord “server.”
 I don’t mean to say that any of these things are bad.
 Reaching out to touch someone is simply good medicine.